KaiPereira/portfolio/src/lib/posts/boreal.md

 He showed me all the shortcuts, how to use VIM, accessing the server and literally just a lot of cool stuff, and this was some of the most interesting stuff ever to me, it was like a whole other world I hadn't seen before.
 Zach suggested I get Ubuntu when I get home, and I'm really excited to start working with the terminal when I get back.

-Zach literally embodies the hacker ethos, and he's one of the smartest and most humble people I've ever met, and he really shifted my mindset on programming a lot and all these experiences would have never happened without him.
+Zach literally embodies the hacker ethos, and he's one of the smartest, most humble and approachable people I've ever met, and he really shifted my mindset on programming a lot and this experience would have never happened without him.

 Anyways, tomorrow we would have the opportunity to showcase all our projects that we made and then have our closing ceremony to finish off the Boreal Express.